rbdl/rbdl/README.md

   ```
 2. urdf addon
   - If you'd like to load model files written in URDF to RBDL.
 This addon uses the URDF_Parser library which is included as a submodule.
 You will need to have cloned the repository recursively!
-  If you missed doing that you can intialize the submodules after the fact with:
+  If you missed doing that you can intialize the submodules (from a terminal within the source directory) after the fact with:
   ```
   git submodule init
   git submodule update
   ```
-  - Budil RBDL with
+  - Build RBDL with
   ```
   RBDL_BUILD_ADDON_URDFREADER        ON
   ```